EffectOrientedProgramming/book/Chapters/05_Failure.md

 ```

 Since the new `temperatureAppComplete` can no longer fail, we can no longer "catch" failures.
-Trying to do so will result in a compile error:
+Trying to do so will result in a compiler error:

 ```scala 3 mdoc:fail
 temperatureAppComplete.catchAll: